 Salary and Job Outlook

-According to the Bureau of Labor Statistics, crime scene investigators earned an average salary of $69,260 in 2022, with the top 10 percent making $104,330.
-The BLS also states that by 2031, the demand for crime scene investigators is expected to increase 11 percent, which is much faster than the national average.
+According to the Bureau of Labor Statistics, crime scene investigators earned an average salary of $71,540 in 2023, with the top 10 percent making $107,490 or more.
+The BLS also states that by 2032, the demand for crime scene investigators is expected to increase 13 percent, which is much faster growth than that of the national average.

 DETECTIVE AND CRIMINAL INVESTIGATOR